prakharmrsl/easypcceo.github.io/pages/crypto-mining/crypto-mining.md

 Mining for cryptocurrency, including bitcoin, litecoin, and ethereum, requires a powerful graphics card.

-How to graphics cards mine bitcoin?
-Find out [here](/cryptomining/how-do-gpus-mine/)
+How do graphics cards mine bitcoin?
+Find out [here](/crypto-mining/how-do-gpus-mine/)

 Actually, it requires multiple powerful graphics cards.
 Consequently, you will also need a motherboard with enough PCI slots to house these graphics cards.